Point Lookout: a free weekly publication of Chaco Canyon Consulting

 There are some risks associated with using this tactic.
 Because of the importance of the nonverbal elements of Columbo's technique, it's difficult to get the level of impact in a phone conference at work that Columbo can achieve in person.
 And if the ERFs include people familiar with Lt.
 Columbo and his tactics, they might recognize it.
 But these two points aside, it's very effective.

 In 69 episodes, Lt.
 Columbo used a wide range of tactics to solve numerous crimes.
 The six tactics I've described are perhaps the most memorable and adaptable, but certainly there are more.
 Enjoy your further research.
-First in this series Go to top Top Next issue: Congruent Decision Making: I Next Issue
+Columbo Strategy First issue in this series Go to top Top Next issue: Congruent Decision Making: I Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info